-In addition, general counsels are changing positions and transferring to new companies at a faster pace than ever before.
+In addition, general counsel are changing positions and transferring to new companies at a faster pace than ever before.
 As companies restructure and reorganize after a crisis situation, they frequently bring new personnel on board to provide new approaches.

 General Counsel Updates